dib-lab/khmer/doc/user/guide.rst

 Iterative and independent normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use :option:`--loadgraph` and :option:`--savegraph` to do iterative
+You can use :option:`--loadgraph <normalize-by-median.py --loadgraph>` and
+:option:`--savegraph <normalize-by-median.py --savegraph>` to do iterative
 normalizations on multiple files in multiple steps.
 For example, break ::

   normalize-by-median.py [ ... ] file1.fa file2.fa file3.fa